tef/arson/SPEC.md

  - use ''s or ""s
  - json escapes, and `\xFF` (as `\u00FF`), `\UFFFFFFFF`  `\'` too
- - no surrogate pairs, no unprintables
+ - no surrogate pairs, no unprintables (no tabs, c0, or c1)

 ## ARSON numbers: